Equal Employment Opportunities

 QUALIFICATIONS:

-• Valid WA State driver’s license, insurance and reliable access to personal vehicle.
+• Valid Washington State driver’s license, auto insurance and reliable access to personal vehicle as well as ability to drive agency vehicles required.

-• Fully vaccinated individuals required due to client facing nature of the work; accommodations provided as appropriate.
+• Fully vaccinated individuals required due to client facing nature of the work; accommodations provided if possible.

 SALARY AND BENEFITS: